SilverServerT/LockControl/README.md

 ## Installation

-1. Copy the files to your Home Assistant configuration directory
+1. Copy files to Home Assistant configuration directory
-2. Configure the required entities in Home Assistant
+2. Set up required entities
-3. Set up the necessary automations
+3. Configure automations
-4. Configure the web interface

-## Usage

-The interface provides:
-- Lock status display
-- Daily code display
-- One-time code display
-- Weather information
-- Sunset/sunrise times
-- Brandweer status
-- Debug controls
+4. Test thoroughly in a safe environment

-## Debug Mode
+## Debug Features

-The system includes extensive debug logging.
-Check the browser console for detailed information about:
+- Console logging
-- State changes
+- State tracking
-- API calls
-- Error conditions
+- Error reporting
-- Timing information
+- Cache controls
-- Configuration status
+- Manual refresh

 ## Known Issues

-- Some features may not work as expected
-- Error handling is incomplete
+- Incomplete error handling
-- Mobile responsiveness needs improvement
+- Limited mobile support
-- State synchronization may have delays
+- State synchronization delays
-- Documentation is incomplete
+- Incomplete documentation
+- Security vulnerabilities (see TODO.md)

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.
+This is experimental code.
+Feel free to:
+- Test and report issues
+- Suggest improvements
+- Fork and experiment
+- Share your findings

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+## Disclaimer

+This software is provided "as is", without warranty of any kind.
+The author is not responsible for any damage or issues that may arise from using this code.
+Use at your own risk.